Looking for more writing time?

 Okay, sorry.
 Took the Hamlet thing too far.

-Anyway, I use the word “carving” in this post very deliberately, because when it comes to making time to write, that’s what you have to do.
+Anyway, I use the word “carving” in this post very deliberately, because when it comes to making writing time, that’s what you have to do.
 When you’re a parent, you can’t “find time,” and often you can’t even “make time,” because time cannot be manufactured.
 Even if it could, you’re too damn tired and your hands are always sticky.

 Why are your hands sticky??